Best things to do in Melbourne in November

 Upcoming drag king and queens get the chance to practise their shows and refine their acts every Thursday night at Melbourne's favourite LGBTQIA+ venue (as voted by Time Out readers), Sircuit.
 Bio queens, drag queens, trash queens and drag kings all perform, and the event is hosted by famed drag queen Missy La ’Minx.
 It's a chance for up-and-coming performers to get experience, and for audiences of course it's a night of fantastic drag.
 The bar offers $5 pints from 7pm until 10pm, and entry is free.

 An orchestra and a physicist are collaborating for an event that will bring science and music together at Hamer Hall.
-Professor Brian Cox, one of the world’s pre-eminent physicists, will join the Melbourne Symphony Orchestra with conductor Daniel Harding for two evenings on Saturday, 16 November and Sunday, 17 November and take you through the big questions of eternity, death, rebirth and existence.
-Paul Dean’s violin concerto A Brief History of Time, which was dedicated to late physicist and professor Stephen Hawking, will be performed by violinist virtuoso Jack Liebeck with the orchestra.
+Professor Brian Cox, one of the world’s pre-eminent physicists, will join the Melbourne Symphony Orchestra with conductor Daniel Harding for three concerts on November 15, 16 and 17 and take you through the big questions of eternity, death, rebirth and existence.
+Paul Dean’s violin concerto A Brief History of Time, which was dedicated to late physicist and professor Stephen Hawking, will be performed by violin virtuoso Jack Liebeck with the orchestra.
 The first movement from Mahler’s Tenth Symphony will be the centrepiece of this musical movement as it communicates the composer’s struggle with the idea of the finite nature of our existence.
-Guests will be treated to music from the pre-scientific age and Professor Cox will talk about our universe and solar system, presenting what was known about the world when the composers created their music and what is known now.
+Guests will be treated to music from the pre-scientific age, and Cox will talk about our universe and solar system, presenting what was known about the world when the composers created their music and what is known now.
 The performance on Saturday, 16 November will begin at 7.30pm and will feature a post-concert conversation with Professor Cox and special guests.
-The other performance on Sunday, 17 November will begin at 4pm.
+The performance on Sunday, 17 November will begin at 4pm.
 Ticket prices range from $124 to $199 and can be purchased here.

 More things to do in Melbourne this month